 By Roy Burner - Minister of the Gospel

-When one looks on the demeanor of the assertive woman it seems like such is her continued appearance; as one who puts on the same makeup on a daily basis.
-There are those being interviewed by the media, that are of the same makeup regardless of the subject content; resentful, and oftentimes even hateful.
+When one looks on the demeanor of the assertive woman it seems like such is her continued appearance; as putting the same makeup on daily.
+There are those being interviewed by the media, that are of the same makeup regardless of the subject content; resentful, and oftentimes hateful.

 Scripture reveals that it is better to dwell in the corner of the housetop than with a contentions woman in a wide house (Proverbs 21:9).
 A commentary noted: The roof of houses in Judea was a place where one might retire for solitude.

 It is better to be in a corner of such a roof alone, often exposed to scorching heat, to blustering winds, to thunder storms and showers of rain, than with a contentious woman in a wide house who is always noisy and quarrelsome, with her stormy language.